rochelleterman/PS239T/Syllabus.md

 ####Final Project

-The final project consists of writing a short tutorial on some kind of computational tool.
-The tutorial can focus on a package, project, or problem, in any language.
-With your permission, we'll publish the tutorials online.
+The final project consists of using the tools we learned in class on your own data of interest.
+Students are required to write a short proposal by November 10 (no more than 2 paragraphs) in order to get approval / feedback from the instructors.

 ##4.
 Class Activities and Materials